-As a member of the SCEMA Volunteer Emergency Communications Team (VECT), you will provide emergency communications support to the Sarpy County Emergency Operations Center (EOC) and affiliated agencies and organizations.
-The team also serves as the certified storm spotter group for the county.
+AUXCOMM volunteers provides auxiliary communications for SCEMA, the Sarpy County Emergency Operations Center (EOC), and affiliated agencies and organizations.
+The AUXCOMM Team also serves as the county’s certified storm spotter group.
 Activities (meetings, trainings, exercises, and/or events) are typically held on a monthly basis (at a minimum).
 For more information please use the following link to access and review the volunteer handbook.
-Please contact Jesse Eret at firstname.lastname@example.org if you are interested in becoming a member of the VECT.
+Please contact Jesse Eret at [email protected] if you are interested in becoming an AUXCOMM volunteer.

 Additional volunteer opportunities are available through Tri-County Citizen Corps (click to access).